 Character and Citizenship Education (CCE)

-A self-directed learner who questions, reflects, perseveres and takes responsibility for his own learning, An active contributor who is able to work effectively in teams, exercises initiative, takes calculated risks, is innovative and strives for excellence.
+A self-directed learner who questions, reflects, perseveres and takes responsibility for his own learning, An active contributor who is able to work effectively in teams, is innovative, exercises initiative, takes calculated risks and strives for excellence.
 Last but not least, he is

-• a concerned citizen who is rooted to Singapore, has a strong sense of civic responsibility, is informed about Singapore and the world, and takes an active role in bettering the lives of others around him.
+A concerned citizen who is rooted to Singapore, has a strong sense of civic responsibility, is informed about Singapore and the world, and takes an active part in bettering the lives of others around him.

 A. The CCE Curriculum Content is based on the three big ideas of Identity, Relationships and Choices.
 It comprises the learning of core values, social and emotional competencies, and citizenship dispositions, with a focus of developing a sense of purpose in our students.
 It includes the following: National Education, Sexuality Education, Mental Health, Education and Career Guidance, Cyber Wellness and Family Education.

 B. Enactment of CCE Curriculum: This occurs intentionally through learning platforms such as CCE Lessons, key Student Development Experiences (SDEs) such as Values in Action, school-based initiatives, other subjects and opportunities for personal application.

 C. Caring and Enabling School Environment: A school environment that enables effective CCE includes adult role-modelling, positive teacher-student relationships, peer support and relationships (e.g. Peer Support Programme, Class Spirit Award), student voice and ownership and consistent and coherent messaging on CCE.
 There are also ample platforms to develop supportive relationships in the classrooms through regular, structured sessions for students to speak, listen, interact and share concerns e.g. FT Periods, Class Meetings, Circle Time.